-The committee should have at least five members;
+The committee must have at least five members;

-At least one member should be external to the Department of Information Systems;
+At least one member must be external to the Department of Information Systems;

-At least three members are from the Department of Information Systems;
+At least three members must be from the Department of Information Systems;

 The largest number of members (not necessary majority) must be from the Department of Information Systems (e.g., if your committee has six members, then you can have three from IS department, two from place A and one from place B).